 For industries collected in the prior sample in 2007, we benchmarked to the total revenue level from the 2007 Economic Census.
 Sample linking to the prior sample for these industries implicitly benchmarks to the 2007 Economic Census.

-For industries newly collected in the 2009 Service Annual Survey, we can only link samples; we can’t benchmark to the Economic Census until that data are available.
-Benchmarking will begin with the 2012 Economic Census.
-These industries (expansion industries) include the following:
+For industries newly collected in the 2009 Service Annual Survey (expansion industires), we can only link samples; we can’t benchmark to the 2012 Economic Census until that data are available.
+Once available, all estimates will be benchmarked to the 2012 Census results.
+Expansion industries include the following:

 Prior to linking, the following two operations are performed: